BackupTheBerlios/circe-svn/trunk/src/doc/README.txt

  * Windows

 Known limitations:
- * Might not work on all IRC servers, freenode is confirmed to work.
+ * Might not work on all IRC servers, see COMPATIBILTY.txt
  * Many commands not implemented.
  * Limited GUI.